Gaius-Augustus/learnMSA/README.md

 - Scales linear in the number of sequences
 - Memory efficient (depending on sequence length, aligning millions of sequences on a laptop is possible)
 - (optional) GPU acceleration
+- Visualize a profile HMM or a sequence logo of the consensus motif

 ## Current limitations